 Dorsey College utilizes a progressive admissions process for the Associate of Applied Science in Radiologic Technology and Associate of Applied Science in Surgical Technology programs.
 Prospective students must successfully complete each step in the process before moving on to the next step.
 All individuals interested in enrolling into either program must:

 1. Attend a program Informational Meeting.
-Individuals interested in enrolling in the program will be invited to attend an informational meeting to receive information about the steps in the admissions process and requirements for the program.
+Individuals interested in enrolling in the program will be invited to attend a career planning session to receive information about the steps in the admissions process and requirements for the program.

-2. Prospective students must take the TEAS test at a Dorsey testing site and achieve a minimum overall score of 50, in addition to minimum sub-scores in the following categories:
+2. Prospective students must take the Wonderlic Basic Skills Test (WBST) at a Dorsey College testing site and achieve a minimum score of 230 on the verbal section and 210 on the quantitative (math) section.

 1. 9 credits earned from a post-secondary accredited institution recognized by the United States Department of Education, or